Dallas, Garland and Northeastern Railroad: History

 In 1992, short-line operator Rail-Tex announced the creation of DGNO, a 62 mi railroad connecting Garland, Greenville, and Trenton.
 The railroad would be based in Garland and would operate out of a depot built by the Missouri–Kansas–Texas Railroad (MKT).
 The proposed right-of-way was owned by Union Pacific; UP sold the Greenville/Trenton segment to Rail-Tex and leased the rest.

 In 1999, DGNO leased an additional 89 mi of track from Union Pacific and Dallas Area Rapid Transit (DART).
 This included a stretch of Union Pacific track between Plano and Sherman, as well as a DART-owned St. Louis Southwestern corridor between Carrollton and Plano.
 (The latter corridor would later become the basis for DART's Silver Line.)
 Also included in the deal were trackage rights to a Burlington Northern & Santa Fe corridor between Sherman and Irving.

 In 2010, the railroad's Garland depot was relocated to a new site, located 1/2 mi east of the MKT depot.
-This was done to accommodate the construction of a rail bridge over First Street and Lavon Drive (which was part of DART light rail's extension from Garland to Downtown Rowlett).
+This was done to accommodate the construction of a rail bridge over First Street and Lavon Drive (which was part of DART rail's extension from Garland to Downtown Rowlett).
 The MKT depot was demolished in 2013.